openbmc/docs/designs/design-template.md

 ### Organizational
 Does this repository require a new repository?
 (Yes, No) Who will be the initial maintainer(s) of this repository?
+Which repositories are expected to be modified to execute this design? (make a list, and add all repository maintainers to the gerrit review).

 ## Testing
 How will this be tested?
 How will this feature impact CI testing?